 Phillip McKay

-In 2005 he won the MONA Scholarship and produced 44 artworks over the year which were shown in his “Silent and Sorry” exhibition.
-This was McKay’s attempt to apologise, reconcile and acknowledge guilt for the whitefella’s murder, oppression, theft and slavery of this land’s first peoples.
+McKay’s concern for many years now, has been the impacts of climate change.
+Bushfire, scorched earth and dried up river banks are reoccurring motif through many of his works.
+He has also tackled issues such as war, Palestine and Australia’s First Nation people.
+In 2005 he won the MONA Scholarship and produced his “Silent and Sorry” exhibition.
+This was McKay’s attempt to apologise, reconcile and acknowledge guilt for the whitefella’s murder, oppression, dispossession, theft and slavery of this land’s First Peoples.

-McKay graduated from UTAS School of Art in 1999 and has also spent many years teaching art to people in prison, other people with mental health issues and young people.
+He has also spent many years using art to work with people in prison, people with mental health issues and young people.

 Academic Qualifications/Training